Department of Veterans Affairs Substance Abuse Treatment Program 116

 Department of Veterans Affairs Substance Abuse Treatment Program 116 - Honolulu, HI

 Department Of Veterans Affairs Substance Abuse Treatment Program 116 is a detox and addiction treatment facility located at 459 Patterson Road in the 96819 zip code of Honolulu, HI.
-As a detox center, it offers opioid detox, cocaine detox and benzodiazepines detox.
-The treatment program at Department Of Veterans Affairs Substance Abuse Treatment Program 116 includes outpatient methadone/suboxone treatment, outpatient detoxification and intensive outpatient treatment.
-Department Of Veterans Affairs Substance Abuse Treatment Program 116 offers treatment to people with dual diagnosis treatment, judicial clients and veterans.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers meth detox, alcohol detox and benzodiazepines detox.
+The treatment program at Department Of Veterans Affairs Substance Abuse Treatment Program 116 includes intensive outpatient treatment, general outpatient treatment and regular outpatient treatment.
+Department Of Veterans Affairs Substance Abuse Treatment Program 116 offers treatment to veterans, judicial clients and people with dual diagnosis treatment.
+It accepts women and men into their treatment and detox program.

 Address: 459 Patterson Road, Honolulu, HI 96819